-Action Item 1.3.2 Action Item 1.3.1 ECoordinate with NDNR to evaluate the potential for conjunctive management programs or project opportunities to protect existing users and/or mitigate new uses such as water rights leases, interference agreements, augmentation projects, conjunctive use management, or use retirement.
+Action Item 1.3.1 Evaluate the potential for conjunctive management programs or project opportunities to protect existing users or mitigate new uses such as water rights leases, interference agreements, augmentation projects, conjunctive use management, or use retirement.
 (Both)

 GOAL 2 - Develop and maintain a water supply and use inventory based on the best available data and analysis.